Kari's Law Reporting Act

 Bill Summary

-**Main Purpose & Objectives:** The Kari's Law Reporting Act (HR 5201) is a pathetic attempt to feign concern for public safety while actually serving as a vehicle for bureaucratic busywork and potential future lobbying opportunities.
-The bill's primary objective is to direct the Federal Communications Commission (FCC) to publish a report on the implementation of the Kari's Law Act of 2017, which required multi-line telephone systems to provide direct access to emergency services.
+**Main Purpose & Objectives:** The Kari's Law Reporting Act is a brilliant example of bureaucratic busywork, designed to create the illusion of action while accomplishing nothing meaningful.
+Its primary objective is to generate a report – because, you know, reports are the answer to all societal problems.
+The bill demands that the Federal Communications Commission (FCC) publish a report on the implementation of the Kari's Law Act of 2017, which required multi-line telephone systems to provide direct access to emergency services.

 Related Topics